If you’re finding Texas car seat laws in 2022, you’re right here.

 Any child two or older who has outgrown the rear-facing weight or height limit for a car seat should use a forward-facing car seat with a harness for as long as possible, up to the highest weight or height allowed by their car seat’s manufacturer.
 This also applies to any child younger than two years who has outgrown the rear-facing weight or height limit of their seat.

 Ages four to eight years old:

 Children whose weight or height exceeds the limit for a forward-facing car seat should switch to a belt-positioning booster seat.
 These children should remain in a booster seat until the vehicle seat belt fits properly, typically when they reach 4 feet 9 inches in height and are between eight and 12 years of age.

-Best Car Seats to Work with Texas Laws
+Best Car Seats for Travel in Texas